 It can sometimes feel a little over crowded with the hoards of day trippers, but stay the night and explore early in the morning and through the evening to discover its beauty and all the things to do in Bath.

-The Roman Baths complex is one of the most well-preserved and impressive in all of Europe.
+The Roman Baths complex is one of the most well-preserved and impressive in all of Europe and is one of the top landmarks in England to visit.
 First discovered in the nineteenth century, the Romans Baths were initially built as part of the town of Aqua Sulis, which was founded in 44 AD.
 The baths were vast and lavish.
 Able to accommodate more people than just the residents of the town, they were intended as a place for people to visit from across the Roman Empire.
 In their day they were seen as a place to socialise and were the focal point of the town.

 Today visiting the Roman Baths offers an incredible insight into the lives of the ancient Romans.
 As you explore the Baths you will see and get up close to the baths themselves; elegant statues overlooking the Great Bath; the original 46ºc hot water which is known to have healing powers; and the Temple, one of the most sacred sights in the complex.